AirGateway/bookingpad-user-guide/_docs/bookingpad/shopping.md

 layout: doc
 title: Shopping
 category: bookingpad
-sidebar_label: Shopping
 date: 2020-06-26T19:24:31.419Z
-description: How to shop for flight offers
 ---
 The **Shop** section provides the tools that would allow agents to quickly search and easily shop for offers.